rhitajyotim411/java-formatter/README.md

 VS Code does not need the XML file to be downloaded into each project.
 The Java extension reads the formatter profile directly from the raw GitHub URL.

+For this to work easily across machines, keep this repository public.
+A private GitHub raw URL requires authentication, and putting personal access tokens in `settings.json` is not recommended.

+If the formatter must stay private, use a local file path or host the XML behind an internal URL that every developer can access without embedding secrets in project settings.

 ## Maven Spotless

 Spotless uses a local formatter file path in the configuration below, so copy